IRRITABLE BOWEL SYNDROME OVERVIEW

 Antibiotics — The role of antibiotics in the treatment of irritable bowel syndrome remains unclear.
 There are some patients whose irritable bowel syndrome symptoms benefit from antibiotic treatment.
 However, more research is needed before antibiotics are recommended for treatment of irritable bowel syndrome.

 HERBS AND NATURAL THERAPIES FOR IRRITABLE BOWEL SYNDROME

 A number of herbal and natural therapies have been advertised (especially on the internet) for the treatment of irritable bowel syndrome.
 Unfortunately, there is no evidence supporting their benefit.
 Although small studies may support some of these therapies, the studies are either too small or have major flaws that make definitive conclusions impossible.

-- Peppermint oil – There is some evidence supporting the use of peppermint oil, although it is difficult to make definitive conclusions.
+●Peppermint oil – There is some evidence supporting the use of peppermint oil.
 Peppermint oil can cause or worsen heartburn.

 IRRITABLE BOWEL SYNDROME PROGNOSIS